Urban West Region

-You qualify if you earn $58,000 or less, or if you are 60 years of age or older.
+You qualify if you earn less than $60,000 or if you are 60 years of age or older.
 Our programs also serve taxpayers with disabilities or limited English.

-The University of Missouri Extension sponsors these programs, in partnership with agencies in the KC Metro Tax Coalition.
+The University of Missouri Extension sponsors the tax programs in partnership with agencies in the KC Metro Tax Coalition.

 - Community Services League

 - Liberty Silver Center